Cream Cheese Filled Crescent Roll Pastries - Convenient, refrigerated crescent rolls filled with sweetened cream cheese. Quick and easy!

 - Unroll half a package (4 rolls) of crescent rolls.
 Press the seams together and place on the bottom of an 8x8 baking pan.

 - In a medium bowl, combine softened cream cheese, sugar, and vanilla.
 Stir with wooden spoon until thoroughly combined.

-- Spread over crescent rolls in baking dish.
+- Spread cream cheese mixture over crescent rolls in baking dish.

 - Unroll remaining crescent rolls, press seams together and place on top of cream cheese layer in baking dish.